ldko/local-news/README.md

 by the visualization aspect.

-The visualization shows a U.S. map with heatmap layers identifying the net sentiment (positive/negative) of a newspaper' headlines on a given date.
+The visualization shows a U.S. map with heatmap layers identifying the net sentiment (positive/negative) of a newspaper's headlines on a given date.
 The radius of the heatmap spot is based on the Alexa global ranking.